schubergphilis/packer-plugin-utm/.web-docs/components/builder/iso/README.md

 <!-- Code generated from the comments of the Config struct in builder/utm/iso/config.go; DO NOT EDIT MANUALLY -->

+- `hypervisor` (bool) - Set this to true if you would like to use Hypervisor Defaults to false.

+- `uefi_boot` (bool) - Set this to true if you would like to use UEFI firmware to boot with UTM.
+Defaults to false.

 - `boot_steps` ([][]string) - This is an array of tuples of boot commands, to type when the virtual machine is booted.
 The first element of the tuple is the actual boot command.
 The second element of the tuple, which is optional, is a